Welcome to the Island Public School!

 - Island-side Students: Parents are responsible for receiving their children when the bus driver drops them off and must make arrangements they deem appropriate

 It is essential that your child be met by a parent/guardian, caregiver, responsible adult designated by the parent/guardian.
 We would like to remind all parents/guardians that they are responsible for making decisions regarding the appropriateness of having their child walk home from the school, bus, or ferry after school since they are fully responsible for the supervision and safety of their child(ren) at the Island School.
+We will continue to practice with written parent/guardian permission that students who are at least 10 years of age could walk home from the ferry docks.

 TRANSPORTATION OF STUDENTS